jollactic/Modelling_course/_build/html/_sources/HF/overview.md

 $$

 by performing a number of approximations/simplifications.
 In the following we will go through all steps in this simplification process.
 But first we have a look at the Schrödinger equation (SE) itself in a bit more detail.

+## The Born-Oppenheimer approximation
+The Born-Oppenheimer approximation allows for the separation of the motion of atomic nuclei and electrons in a molecule.
+The Born-Oppenheimer approximation is based on the observation that the mass of atomic nuclei is so much greater than that of the electrons, that the nuclei therefore much so slow compared than the electrons that it can be considered as being fixed in comparison.
+This allows for the separation of the electronic and nuclear motion, and the electronic energy can be calculated while treating the nuclear positions as fixed.
+This approximation is justified by the adiabatic theorem, which states that if a system evolves slowly enough, its wave function will remain in the instantaneous eigenstate of the Hamiltonian.
+In the case of the Born-Oppenheimer approximation, the electronic motion is assumed to be fast enough that the wave function remains in the electronic ground state while the nuclear positions change slowly.
+Therefore, the electronic energy can be calculated independently of the nuclear positions, and the nuclear motion can be treated separately.

 ## The Schrödinger equation and the Hamiltonian